Eileen Ford: Early life and education

+In the 1970s, Stewart catered parties and weddings with Dorian Leigh, who became a cordon bleu level chef after retiring from the fashion industry.
+On the twentieth anniversary of the Ford Agency in 1966, Jerry Ford told The New York Times that they were billing $100,000 per week and that they were the first modeling agency to have a computer system.
+They had 175 female and 75 male models that booked 70% of modeling jobs in New York City and 30% worldwide.

 In the early 1970s, Ford was still the number-one modeling agency in the world.
 It represented Jerry Hall, Christie Brinkley, Rene Russo, Kim Basinger, Janice Dickinson, Lauren Hutton, Karen Graham, Susan Blakely, and others.
 Hutton and Graham were the earliest models to get exclusive make-up contracts with Revlon and Estée Lauder.
 By 1977 however, John Casablancas, who started Elite, began to poach Ford's top models and her top booking agent, Monique Pillard.
 The Fords tried to sue Casablancas, and hired famed attorney Roy Cohn.
 They also competed with several smaller modeling agencies, such as Wilhelmina, which represented such late 1970s models as Gia Carangi, Patti Hansen and Shaun Casey.

 During this time, Ford Models expanded their agency.
 A successful Men's Division would dominate the pages of GQ magazine.
 In 1975, the Fords started a children's division.
-In her Lifetime Intimate Portrait, Eileen Ford said they started that division with Brooke Shields, then 9 years old, in mind.
+In her Lifetime Intimate Portrait, Ford said they started that division with the aspiration of representing Brooke Shields, then nine-years-old.
 Shields was already an established model when the Fords signed her.
 She shot her first national advertising campaign with Francesco Scavullo in 1966 for Ivory soap.
-It was during that first year with Ford that she shot the infamous photos with photographer Garry Gross.
-According to court records, Brooke was paid $450 for the photo session.
+During Shields' first year with Ford, she shot photos with photographer Garry Gross.
+According to court records, Shields was paid $450 for the photo session.

-By the late 1970s, the "model wars" between Elite and Ford were in full stride with top models going back-and-forth between Elite, Ford, and smaller agencies like Zoli, which represented Rachel Ward and Esmé Marshall.
-By this time, many top models were getting terrible reputations for drug use, staying out all night at Studio 54 and for being very unprofessional.
+By the late 1970s, competition between Elite and Ford had escalated with top models going back-and-forth between Elite, Ford, and smaller agencies, such as Zoli, which represented Rachel Ward and Esmé Marshall.
+Many top models at the time were harming their reputations with drug use, staying out all night at Studio 54, and not being sufficiently professional.